-Differences can also arise due to changes in market conditions between the two valuation dates (31 March 2019 and 31 March 2020).
+Differences can also arise due to changes in market conditions between the two valuation dates (31 March 2019 and 31 March 2021).
 Some key assumptions for the IAS 19 accounting valuation are based on those used for the most recent actuarial valuation (March 2019).
 In between triennial revaluations, some assumptions are updated annually (e.g. inflation, pay increases, discount rates, asset values) whilst others taking a longer term view (e.g. mortality rates, demographic factors) may not be.
 There can be a noticeable effect following scheme triennial reviews when mortality rates and other less easily identifiable data are updated.
-In the above figures, a reduction in mortality rates has led to a reduction in scheme liabilities of £38.7m.